SherpadNdabambi/sherpadNdabambi/README.md

 ## About Me 👨🏾‍💻

-I'm a passionate self-taught developer with a lifelong fascination with computers.
+I'm a passionate self-taught developer with a lifelong fascination for computers.
 From writing my first code at 12 to creating websites, designing graphics, and building servers, I thrive on learning and growing my skills.
 I'm currently diving into forex trading and crafting innovative trading bots by blending finance with my coding expertise.
 I'm always eager to explore new technologies and conquer fresh challenges.

 ## Certificates 🏅